myrrlyn/website-content/index.md

 dive, woodwork, tell my cat how good he is, drive across the continent, and listen to way, way too much girlpop.

-I work at the Sub-Zero Group as a senior embedded software engineer, where I develop the control and interface software for various kitchen appliances.
-I’m very excited to be returning to my embedded and human-tool roots!
+I work at Google as a software engineer, working on the low-level software operating their NICs.
 I am not currently looking to be scouted for other work, though I operate an LLC if you are interested in quarter-time consulting.

-I’ve previously worked as a software engineer at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][aws] bringing Rust to embedded devices, and at [Space Dynamics Laboratory][sdl] building and operating research small satellites.
+I’ve previously worked as a software engineer at the [Sub-Zero Group][szg] on the next generation of the Wolf oven, at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][aws] bringing Rust to embedded devices, and at [Space Dynamics Laboratory][sdl] building and operating research small satellites.
 My [long-form résumé][resume] ([PDF][resume-pdf]) is available if you’re interested in reading it.

-I also volunteer with a local Scout troop, where I teach aquatics and wilderness first aid.
+I also volunteer with a local Scout troop, where I teach aquatics and wilderness first aid, and with a local medic collective, providing first aid and crowd safety for civil gatherings.

 ## Contact Info